The jet engine

 If bleed air is cooled by the cold air high up in the atmosphere and treated by an airco as well, it can be used to pressurize the cabin very well.
 That is why you sometimes can smell the exhaust gasses when the thrust reversers on the engines are applied, in order to have extra brake capability.

-R = Rotor blade S = Stator blade Back 4 Long rotor blades at the left, short ones at the right (in the
+3 R = Rotor blade S = Stator blade Back | 4 Long

 The combustion chamber